pflagerd/code-editor-flask/README.md

 ## Setup
-You must have python and git.
+You must have python3 and git.

 | OS | git | python |
 | -------- | -------- | -------- |